Penalties for failure to notify: other penalty issues: company and company officer penalties: personal gain

 The recorded payment of normal salary, wages or dividends should not normally be regarded as the company officer gaining personally from the deliberate failure to notify.

 If at the time you are issuing the penalty assessment to the company you decide that there is no personal gain and that therefore the penalty is not to be apportioned to any of the company officers, you cannot later pursue any of the company officers for payment of the penalty even if the circumstances subsequently change.
-For example, if there is no personal gain and you do not issue a notice of liability to the officers, you cannot later apportion liability to the officers if the company goes into liquidation.
+For example, if there is no personal gain and you do not issue a notice of liability to the officers, you cannot later apportion liability to the officers if the company goes into liquidation and there was no indication of this at the time you issued the penalty notice to the company.

 This also means that you cannot change the proportion of the company’s penalty notified to any of the company officers, if the circumstances subsequently change.